My-Little-Forum/mylittleforum/README.md

     - adding new users
     - editing the data of a single user
     - deleting single users
-    - deleting uxsers according to definable criteria
+    - deleting users according to definable criteria
     - reset previous consents to the terms of use and/or the privacy policy because of changes in one or the other document

 ### Additional pages